kitled/demo-fasthtml-picocss/README.md

 ## Discussion

+Spoiler: I don't have any great reveal about FastHTML, as I've only skimmed the surface.
+This discussion pertains to the demo itself, and spin-off projects it might help imagine.

+### Background story

 *I did this naive rewrite as a learning exercise.
 Hadn't done much web for years; wanted to get my hands dirty with FastHTML, while diving deep enough into Pico CSS; and test CursorAI, my new editor… All at once.
 The latter would prove nigh in-dis-pen-sable to 'write'—or should I say* <kbd>Tab</kbd>*—those 4600-ish lines (never fear: most of them are sub-30 columns).
 It all took much less time that one would think, although I'll gladly admit I underestimated **greatly** the amount of work. lol.
 Silly me.* 😅